How Much Compensation Can I Claim For A Hospital Infection?

 - Cellulitis.
 This is a skin infection usually caused by bacteria entering a break in the skin.
 Risk factors include having a weakened immune system, having lymphoedema, previous cellulitis or an open surgical wound.

 - Sepsis.
 This is a life-threatening reaction to an infection.
 It is caused by your immune system overreacting and can result in tissue and organ damage.
-We go into further detail about sepsis below.
+Sepsis can result from surgical site infections and most other healthcare assosciated infections.

 If you have valid grounds to claim for hospital negligence, then we could potentially help by connecting you with one of our No Win No Fee solicitors.
 Our solicitors can support medical negligence claims under a Conditional Fee Agreement (CFA).